awsomearvinder/resume/resume.typ

   location: "Winona, MN",
   date: "Oct.
 2020 - May 2025",
-  [Provisioned and Managed Linux servers for University services including email relay, CMS, and more.], [Automated updates and snappshotting on Linux servers using custom-made rust REST APIs], [Rolled out Ansible, Gitea, and CI/CD based deployment and updates.]
+  [Provisioned and Managed Linux servers for University services including email relay, CMS, and more.], [Automated updates and snappshotting on Linux servers using custom-made python REST APIs], [Rolled out Ansible, Gitea, and CI/CD based deployment and updates.]
 )